stripe/poncho/README.md

 You can get access to the request params, via the `params` or `param(name)` methods.

-Before you can use a param though, you need to define it:
+Before you can use a `param` though, you need to define it:

 ```ruby
 param :param_name
 ```

-By default, param are of type 'string'. you can choose a different type via the `:type` option:
+By default, `param` are of type 'string'.
+You can choose a different type via the `:type` option:

 ```ruby
 param :amount, :type => :integer